How COVID-19 Will Change the Way Offices Are Designed

 The coronavirus pandemic will change many aspects of our society, including the way offices and public spaces are designed.
 Expect to see more automation and touchless control options in the future, including innovative solutions such as smart glass technology.

-The coronavirus crisis has made many designers and architects step back and reevaluate the way they design spaces.
-How will the design of shared spaces evolve for a world that will never be quite the same?
+The coronavirus crisis made many designers and architects step back and reevaluate the way they design spaces.
+How has the design of shared spaces evolved for a world that will never be quite the same?

 ‘’For the past decades, those looking at the intersections of planning, design, and public health have focused less on infectious diseases and more on chronic disease, hazards and disasters, and the vulnerable.
 The current pandemic brings the question of designing for infectious diseases back to the forefront and raises important questions for future research and practice.’’